Strata Global

 Using geosynthetic materials in fields such as rock mechanics, filtration, drainage, coastal engineering, or landfills showcase proven control of the permeability issue.

-Soil permeability is a primary characteristic of soil that has become a dominating factor in various engineering projects.
-Geosynthetic products are a revolutionary technology that can manage and adjust the permeability in various applications.
-By having insight into the grounds of soil permeability and the potential of geosynthetic materials, architecture workers can create efficient and eco-friendly structures.
+By having insight into the grounds of soil permeability and the potential of geosynthetic materials, civil engineers and construction professionals can create efficient and eco-friendly structures.
 Contact Strata Geosystems team of experts today!

 Tell us a little about yourself and what you’re looking for, and our experts will get back to you with a perfect solution!